arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 holes bored in his veins.
 ```

-As seen above, the word "freely" has been found even when a file is given in the input command. `grep -r` therefore allows a user to thoroughly search for a string, be it in a file or repository.
+As seen above, the word "freely" has been found (colored in red on git bash, and highlighted in the original version of this report[^1]) even when a file is given in the input command. `grep -r` therefore allows a user to thoroughly search for a string, be it in a file or repository.

 ## Command 2: **`grep -n`**
 `grep -n` is a tool that allows a user to see the line number at which a string is found within a file.
 It can only be used on a file (not a directory), unless `grep -r` is used in concatenation with it.
 The line number is printed at the beginning of each output result.